2021 Elemental Permaculture Design Course

 Jesse began learning about botany and foraging from a young age from his step-father Charles Keller.
 After studying anthropology, music, Buddhist philosophy, and ethnobotany at the University of New Mexico Jesse started a small mushroom growing business and market garden with his wife, her sister and brother in law.
 Jesse also attended Ecoversity, an expanded permaculture school where he learned permaculture design from Scott Pittman and Joel Glanzberg.
 After mentoring with various master gardeners he started a permaculture gardening business installing waterwise and native/edible foodscapes in the Santa Fe area for the period of about 11 years.
 After experiencing food allergies Jesse and his wife, Johanna, began a journey of study and healing through nutrition and herbalism.

-Johanna grew up learning the plants used to dye wool for weaving and to make paints, She has home-birthed, homeschooled and raised her family with homeopathy and herbalism.
-Both Jesse and Johanna are currently studying herbalism at the School of Evolutionary Herbalism.
-They have been self-learning, working and teaching together for about 15 years and recently co-authored their first, book available here.
+Johanna grew up learning the plants used to dye wool for weaving, making paints, and home remedies.
+She has home-birthed, homeschooled and raised her children with homeopathy and herbalism.
+She and Jesse are both currently studying Astro-herbalism through Sajah Popham's School of Evolutionary Herbalism.
+They have been learning, working and teaching together for about 15 years and recently co-authored their first, book available here.
 They live in Chimayo where they practice permaculture, foraging, homesteading and homeschooling.